Identity Concealment Games: How I Learned to Stop Revealing and Love the Coincidences: Problem Statement

 We consider an average player as the reference point to measure identity concealment.
-The average player's policy encodes the expected behavior of a non-hostile player interacting with Player $2$, and can be used to measure how much Player $1$'s policy $\policy^{\playerone}$ exposes its identity and how well Player $2$'s policy $\policy^{\playertwo}$ distinguishes hostile agents.
-The average player's policy $\policy^{\average}$ is not necessarily designed to win the game against Player $2$., but the average player can accidentally win the game due to the stochasticity of the environment or its policy.
-For example, in the cyber interaction scenario, $\policy^{\average}$ may represent the average behavior of non-hostile clients, i.e., real users, interacting with the server.
+The average player's policy encodes the expected behavior of a non-hostile player interacting with Player \(\playertwo\), and can be used to measure how much Player \(1\)'s policy \(\policy^{\playerone}\) exposes its identity and how well Player \(\playertwo\)'s policy \(\policy^{\playertwo}\) distinguishes hostile agents.
+The average player's policy \(\policy^{\average}\) is not necessarily designed to win the game against Player \(\playertwo\), but the average player can accidentally win the game due to the stochasticity of the environment or its policy.
+For example, in the cyber interaction scenario, \(\policy^{\average}\) may represent the average behavior of non-hostile clients, i.e., real users, interacting with the server.
 These clients may cause a denial-of-service, but their goal is not necessarily to cause a breakdown.
-We assume that the average player's policy $\policy^{\average}$ is common knowledge.
+We assume that the average player's policy \(\policy^{\average}\) is common knowledge.
+We also have the following assumption which ensures the computational tractability of the problems to be proposed. \begin{assum} The average player's policy \(\policy^{\average}\) is stationary on the state space \(\states\), i.e., \(\policy^{\average} \in \Policy^{\playerone, St}\). \end{assum}

-Because an average player can win the game with a positive probability, a win in the game does not immediately identify Player $\playerone$ as hostile.
-Therefore, Player $\playerone$ aims to make its win look accidental and indistinguishable from an average player's win.
-On the flip side, Player $2$ aims to design its policy in a way that the identity concealment of Player $1$ is minimized, i.e., an average player and a hostile Player $1$ produce different game runs.
+Because an average player can win the game with a positive probability, a win in the game does not immediately identify Player \(\playerone\) as hostile.
+Therefore, Player \(\playerone\) aims to make its win look accidental and indistinguishable from an average player's win.
+On the flip side, Player \(\playertwo\) aims to design its policy in a way that the identity concealment of Player \(1\) is minimized, i.e., an average player and a hostile Player \(1\) produce different game runs.